 - Car accidents: Traffic collisions are the most common cause of wrongful death.
-They may include a car, truck, bicycle, motorcycle, pedestrian, or others.
-A driver may run a red light, be drunk or distracted, or many other types of negligence.
-The one thing they have in common is that the death was unnecessary and was caused by someone’s lack of care toward others.
+They may include a car, truck, bicycle, motorcycle, pedestrian, etc. A driver may run a red light, be drunk or distracted, or many other types of negligence.
+The one thing they have in common is that the death was unnecessary and was caused by someone's lack of care toward others.

 - Medical malpractice: Medical malpractice may range from a physician's misdiagnosis to poor care in a hospital or a pharmacist's wrong prescription.
 Surgical and treatment errors can also lead to wrongful death.